bgoonz/gists-revamp/by-extension/markdown/Everything.md

 Include can also take an object with keys `model` and `include`.
 This is in case you have nested associations.
-In this case Owner doesn’t have an association with PetType, but
+In this case Owner doesn't have an association with PetType, but
 Pet does, so we want to include PetType onto the Pet Model.

     await Owner.findByPk(1, {